-This course is designed to provide students with a conceptual understanding of both the Sports Science and Sports Coaching industries.
-Students will gain the knowledge and experiences underpinning the various disciplines of Sports Science; sport psychology, biomechanics and exercise physiology, whilst developing their appreciation and understanding of the complex and diverse nature of the coaching environment.
-This provides a holistic experience and interdisciplinary approach where students gain a breadth of knowledge and experiences of both disciplines which they can utilise to negotiate the challenges within these industries.
+The course is designed to provide students with a conceptual understanding of both the Sports Science and Sports Coaching industries.
+Students will gain the knowledge and experiences underpinning the various disciplines of Sports Science; sport psychology, biomechanics and exercise physiology, whilst also developing their appreciation and understanding of the complex and diverse nature of the coaching environment.
+This provides a holistic experience and interdisciplinary approach where students gain a breath of knowledge and experiences of both disciplines in which they can utilise to negotiate the challenges within these industries.

-Throughout the course students will have the opportunity to undertake various work placements, providing them with the vital experience and skills required in this sector and the opportunity to apply the knowledge and understanding gained within the course in a practical environment.
+Throughout the course students will have the opportunity to undertake various work placements providing them with the vital experience and skills required in this sector, and to apply the knowledge and understanding gained within the course within the practical environment.